 Let $(M,f)$ be a hyperbolic structure on the surface $\bar S_{g,h}$.
-Upon fixing a base point, the homeomorphism $f: \bar S_{g,h} \to M$ induces an isomorphism of fundamental groups Moreover, the group $\pi_{1}(M)$ acts as the group of deck transformations on the universal cover $\tilde{M}$ with orientation preserving isometries.
+Upon fixing a base point, the homeomorphism $f: \bar S_{g,h} \to M$ induces an isomorphism of fundamental groups

+Moreover, the group $\pi_{1}(M)$ acts as the group of deck transformations on the universal cover $\tilde{M}$ with orientation preserving isometries.
 But since $M$ is a hyperbolic surface, by the Poincar\'{e} uniformization theorem, we know that $\tilde{M}$ is biholomorphic to a closed subset of $\mathbb{H}^2$ and the group $\mathrm{PSL}_2(\mathbb{R})$ is precisely the group $\mathrm{Isom}^{+}(\mathbb{H}^2)$ of orientation-preserving isometries.
-Therefore, we deduce that the group $\pi_{1}(M)$ embeds in the group $\mathrm{PSL}_2(\mathbb{R})$ as a discrete, cocompact subgroup; a group action on a topological space is called cocompact if the associated quotient space is a compact space.
+Therefore, we deduce that the group $\pi_{1}(M)$ embeds in the group $\mathrm{PSL}_2(\mathbb{R})$ as a discrete, cocompact subgroup; a group action on a topological space is called \emph{cocompact} if the associated quotient space is a compact space.

 In summary, any hyperbolic structure $(M,f)$ defines an injective homomorphism $\rho\colon \pi_1(\bar S_{g,h}) \to \mathrm{PSL}_2(\mathbb{R})$ with discrete, cocompact image.
 Moreover, it turns out that such representations induced by equivalent hyperbolic structures are conjugate by an element in $\mathrm{PSL}_2(\mathbb{R})$, and conversely.
 Thus, we have realized: